KamilleModules/Ekom/doc/thoughts/about-checkout-process.md

-However, when ekom provides default values (and it sure tries to provide a maximum of default values as to help the user with the task of fulfilling the form), the template cannot possibly know whether the number is a default value, or the value overridden by the user.
+However, when ekom provides default values (and it sure tries to provide a maximum of default values as to help the user with the task of fulfilling the form), the template cannot possibly know whether the number is a default value, or the value overridden by the user (edit: 2017-08-07, this is actually not true, we can know the provenance of the value).

 Therefore, the template must keep track of the checkout steps for itself.